earthly/website/blog/_posts/2022-08-17-stop-10x-developer.md

 The 10X mem is both too extreme, by implying that Fabrice Bellard could kick out simple crud tasks at 10X the speed I do, and not extreme enough, in that it implies that I could build `ffmpeg` and `qemu` the same as fabrice if I was just given more time.

 So what term should you use instead of 10x developer?
 Try expert.
 As in 'John is a video encoding expert'.
-Or specialist like: 'I really need a compiler backend specialist to help implement incremental complilation' or 'What I learned working with a postgres internals specialist'.
+Or specialist like:  'What I learned working with a postgres internals specialist'.
+Or if you really want to sound like an MBA use talent: 'I really need some exceptional compiler backend talent to help with the incremental complication design'.

+I guess what I'm saying is be specific.
+Skills are not homogeneous and talented people don't have to be treated like a rare pokemon.
 Specificity leads to clear communication.